19hours/sg-statutes/Accountants Act - AA2004.md

 #### Relationship between client and accounting corporation or accounting LLP

-24.An accounting corporation and an accounting LLP shall have the same rights and be subject to the same fiduciary, confidential and ethical requirements with respect to each client of the accounting corporation or accounting LLP, as the case may be, in respect of the provision of public accountancy services that exist at law with respect to a public accountant and his client.
+24. An accounting corporation and an accounting LLP shall have the same rights and be subject to the same fiduciary, confidential and ethical requirements with respect to each client of the accounting corporation or accounting LLP, as the case may be, in respect of the provision of public accountancy services that exist at law with respect to a public accountant and his client.

 [11/2006 wef 06/10/2006]

 #### Professional misconduct

-25.—(1) An act or omission of a public accountant may constitute improper or dishonourable conduct in the discharge of his professional duty even though it is only done or occurs while the public accountant provides public accountancy services through an accounting corporation, an accounting firm or an accounting LLP.
+25. —(1) An act or omission of a public accountant may constitute improper or dishonourable conduct in the discharge of his professional duty even though it is only done or occurs while the public accountant provides public accountancy services through an accounting corporation, an accounting firm or an accounting LLP.

 [11/2006 wef 06/10/2006]